-Narcotics and alcohol Employees should not work in a state where they are affected by drugs or alcohol.
+Narcotics and alcohol Employees should not work in a state where they are affected by alcohol or drugs.

-BCC does not accept the use of drugs in connection with work and business travel.
+BCC does not accept the use of narcotics.

 In connection with representation or corporate events, moderate consumption of alcohol can be served.
 This should never be combined with illegal driving or other work that is incompatible with alcohol consumption.

 Duty to comply with the regulations It is a managerial responsibility to clarify BCC’s ethical expectations and the individual employee’s responsibility to thoroughly study and follow the requirements of our ethical guidelines.
 The requirements also apply where violations of the principles may be perceived to be in accordance with the BCC’s interest; It is not in the Association’s interest to violate the requirements of the ethical guidelines for achieving short-term or other benefits to the Association.
 Our employees shall in all such cases not encourage others or themselves act in violation of the guidelines.
 In cases where the employee is uncertain whether an event or activity is a violation of the guidelines this must, as far as possible, be clarified in advance with the immediate superior.

 BCC can initiate internal disciplinary measures, including dismissal and the bringing of charges, to employees in case of breach of the guidelines within the framework of the Working Environment Act.

 Those who have HR responsibility in the individual organization must prepare relevant documentation for training and raising awareness about the HR work in their activities.